 Creating a Marketing Strategy for Your Nonprofit Organization

-Creating a marketing strategy for your nonprofit organization isn’t simply another item on your to-do list.
+Creating a marketing strategy for your nonprofit isn’t simply another item on your to-do list.
 It is essential for your organization’s success.

-Well, what if we told you that creating a marketing strategy for nonprofits can not only be broken down into manageable steps, but will also help you increase donations, raise awareness of your services, and even solicit volunteers?
+Well, what if we told you that creating a marketing strategy for nonprofits can not only be broken down into manageable steps, but will also help you increase donations, raise awareness of your services, and solicit volunteers?

 What is a Marketing Strategy?

-A marketing strategy is a business or organization’s top-level plan to reach potential customers or clients.
-The basis of this plan for most companies is to organically increase inbound leads and to grow the organization’s reach and visibility.
-While nonprofit organizations are not necessarily trying to reach customers, the structure and goals of a marketing strategy, at its core, remain the same.
-Rather than target customers to sell a product or service, nonprofit marketing strategies aim to promote awareness of the organization’s services, build a presence in the community, and even to engage and solicit current and potential donors.
+While nonprofits are not trying to reach customers, the structure and goals of a marketing strategy, at its core, remain the same when it comes to reaching potential supporters.
+Rather than target customers to sell a product, nonprofit marketing strategies aim to promote awareness of the organization’s services, build a presence in the community, and to engage and solicit current and potential donors.

-Why is a Marketing Strategy Important for my Organization?
+Why is a Marketing Strategy Important?

 Fundraising aside, increased brand awareness is also valuable to reach individuals who want to give, but are unable to do so financially.
-Increased awareness of who you serve and what it is that you do can encourage your followers or subscribers, or even random internet searchers, to donate their time to helping move your organization’s mission forward.
+Increased awareness of who you serve and what you do can encourage your followers or subscribers, or even random internet searchers, to donate their time to helping move your organization’s mission forward.
 With increased awareness, and then increased volunteer teams, your organization will be better equipped to serve more people in your community.
 Not to mention, volunteers are twice as likely to donate in a financial capacity than those who do not volunteer.

-Perhaps most importantly, a deliberate marketing strategy can help raise awareness of your services to those who will actually benefit from them, or who actually need them.
+Perhaps most importantly, a deliberate marketing strategy will help raise awareness of your services to those who will actually benefit from them, or who actually need them.
 The more people that know what it is you do, the more people, animals, or causes you can help.

 “Okay, a marketing strategy is clearly important for my nonprofit organization.
 But where do I start with such limited resources?”